idealogica/indi/readme.md

 ## 3. Container values

-InDI it's a simple key-value storage and you can add any kind of data to it.
+InDI is a simple key-value storage and you can add any kind of data to it.
 Any PHP variable can be stored inside InDI:

 ```php